segarciat/PokeTeams/readme.md

 ## Description

-Full Stack application which is live at https://poketeams.xyz that allows users to create Pokemon teams.
-Makes use of the public [PokeAPI](https://pokeapi.co/) for Pokemon data and the [PokeTeams API](https://poketeams.xyz/api/v1) for user accounts and other things.
+Full Stack application that allows users to create Pokemon teams.
+Makes use of the public [PokeAPI](https://pokeapi.co/).

 ## PokeTeams API